-In most cases, security is viewed as a cost center.
-And buyers are more cost sensitive than ever...
+In most cases, security services are viewed as a cost center.
+In the struggling economy, existing and new customers are more cost sensitive than ever.

-Which means that companies competing on quality of service (rather than price) have to communicate value both in the sales process and on a monthly basis after the account is secured.
+In this highly competitive market, the process of securing new contracts without being the lowest bid is key.
+For security companies competing on quality of service (rather than price), it's essential to communicate value both in the sales process and on a monthly basis after the account is secured.

 What is a Security Summary Report?

-A security summary report helps the buyer understand all that goes into providing a quality service.
-When done correctly, the summary should provide data and insight into the security program.
+A security summary report helps the buyer understand all that goes into providing quality security services.
+It's a summary of your weekly guard tour's daily activity reports including issues, incidents and checkpoints punched.
+When done correctly, the summary should provide data and insight into your operation.

-A summary report can be different for every company and post.
-But a quality report will include 3 items:
+A security report summary can look different for every company and post.

-- Account for all of the routine, preventative measures taken.
-This includes all the property tours, positive contacts, supervisor visits, on-site training, and anything else your team does to add value at the property.
+- This includes all the property tours, positive contacts, supervisor visits, on-site training, and anything else your team does to add value at the property.

-- Account for any of the cautionary items that were discovered.
-Any open door found, slip/trip/fall hazard, broken lights or sprinklers, after-hours facility use, etc. These aren’t the items you call your client about overnight, but they’re valuable discoveries that should be noted in the summary.
+- Open doors found, slip/trip/fall hazards, broken lights or sprinklers, after-hours facility use, etc. These aren’t the items you call your client about overnight, but they’re valuable discoveries that should be noted in the summary.

-Here is an example of a summary report created using Silvertrac Software:
+Here is a security report summary created using Silvertrac's incident reporting software:

 #1 Proof of Value & Quality

-The security report is valuable because it is tangible proof of the quality service your company is providing.
+Providing a security report summary is essential to proving the quality of security services your company is providing.

 When there is a decrease in reported incidents, the last thing you want is for clients to reduce the budget or service hours.
 So it’s important to show the correlation between the service you provide and a decrease in incidents.